Charging a Leisure Battery

 The chargers generally fitted in caravans and motorhomes are not really battery chargers but power supplies designed to run the 12V equipment on board.
 As such they are not ideal for fully charging a leisure battery although the so called ‘intelligent chargers’ introduced in the last few years are much better in this respect.

 Removing your leisure battery and periodically and charging it with a good leisure-battery charger will help keep it in tip top condition.
 The important thing with any rechargeable battery is to know when to recharge it, how fast to do so and for how long.

 Most leisure batteries use lead acid technology very similar to that used for car batteries.
-In time we may see the emergence of lithium-based batteries for this role but they are beyond the scope of this Data Sheet.
+In time we may see the emergence of lithium-based batteries for this role but they are beyond the scope of this guide.